dekspek/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a project for shell, I/O Redirecions and filters
+This is a project for shell, I/O Redirections and filtes